EXA-UQ/EXAUQ-Toolbox/docs/designers/tutorials/training_multi_level_gp_tutorial.md

 mlgp = MultiLevelGaussianProcess([gp1, gp2])
 ```

-As with ordinary GPs, we can verify that our multi-level GP hasn't yet been trained on
+As with single-level GPs, we can verify that our multi-level GP hasn't yet been trained on
 data.
 Note that each level of the GP has its own training data, so the
 [`training_data`][exauq.core.modelling.MultiLevelGaussianProcess.training_data]
 property of the multi-level GP is a [`MultiLevel`][exauq.core.modelling.MultiLevel] object: